01 of 06

 Prepare the Pieces

 Gently press your finished embroidery and trim it to the size you want.
 A rotary cutter and ruler are a big help with this.
 You should leave enough room for a 1/4" seam allowance on each side, plus some space around the stitching.

 You can make a wall hanging that is just the embroidered fabric, or you can add some accent fabric as shown.
-I made the strips on mine two different sizes, but there's no set rules for this.
+The strips on the example above are two different sizes, but there are no set rules for this.

 03 of 06